JAX, UConn researchers explore how patients’ microbiome, and risk of infection, change after time in a skilled nursing facility.

 A new $778,801 grant from the National Institute on Aging to The Jackson Laboratory (JAX) and UConn Health will fund studies of changes in the skin, oral and gut microbiomes of older adults who have been living in skilled nursing facilities and have transitioned back to the community.

-JAX Assistant Professor Julia Oh, a and the principal investigator of the grant, says, “The microbiome can harbor numerous pro-disease elements, including infectious agents, antibiotic resistance genes, and pro-inflammatory stimuli.
+JAX Assistant Professor Julia Oh, a Julia Oh, Ph.D.Our central goal is to develop microbiome therapeutics to treat human disease.
+We use diverse tools like genomics and synthetic biology to investigate our microbiome’s role in our health and engineer therapeutics.microbiome researcher and the principal investigator of the grant, says, “The microbiome can harbor numerous pro-disease elements, including infectious agents, antibiotic resistance genes, and pro-inflammatory stimuli.
 Understanding the microbiome in these individuals will provide important hypotheses into how the microbiome might contribute to the health of these older adults and conversely, how it might be modulated to improve their health.”

 In collaboration with Julie Robison and George Kuchel of the UConn Center on Aging, Oh will perform a longitudinal study to compare the skin, oral and gut microbiomes of older adults living in skilled nursing facilities, those who live in the community, and those that transition from facilities to the community.